wchen777/tcp-ip/questions.md

 **features to implement**
 - handshake timeout
-- sendfile command
+- shutdown command types
+- handling when socket is in CLOSED from retransmission

+- adding locks when we receive a segment
+- early arrivals queue

+**untested**
+- retransmission
-- retransmission queue and timeout
+- send file and receive file
+- shutdown

+questions to ask:
-- how do you close the socket in rf?
+- how do you detect when the other side has closed the socket in the read/receive file command?
+  - When in CLOSE_WAIT, we return from read with io.EOF
+  - need to keep list of pending FINs and only once we have received all the data can we finally ACK the FIN and go into CLOSE_WAIT
+- at what states do we stop receiving packets: TIME_WAIT, CLOSE_WAIT
+  - FIN_WAIT_2 still accept packets
+- when do you reset the timeout? both on sending of a packet and on receive of ACKs?
+  6298
+- how should one handle timeout/retransmission for the SYN / SYN-ACK / ACK handshake?
+  - fixed timeouts for receiving SYNACK --> retransmit SYNs
+  - in SYN_RECEIVED, fixed timeout
+  - retransmit upper bound, go into CLOSED state
+- how do you test simultaneous opens / closes?

 **error conditions to handle**
-- sending data when a socket is closed
+- sending data when a socket is closed --> should be handled with shutdown
-- handle simulataneous closes
+- handle simulataneous closes --> done
 - are we handling when we send to/read froma a socket that doesn't exist?
 - calling read on a listener socket
 - calling accept on a non-listener socket
 - basically what should happen when the operation isn't supported on a socket

-- is shutdown type 3 just close?
-- why does close have the socket disappear from the socket table?

 - send / rec lock vs TCB lock
   - difficulty is that the sender might need to touch the receive TCB for values, which may cause deadlock if we take a lock on the receiver while they're trying to take a lock for us